13 of the greatest metal songs from late in a band’s career

 Death Angel – Sonic Beatdown (2008)

 Of the thrash bands who returned to the fold at the end of the 2000s, Death Angel have fared impressively, and Sonic Beatdown is a testament to why.
 Not only does the track see the Bay Area five-piece updating their sound to embrace the metal that came after the band’s heyday, but it also takes part in a classic thrash metal tradition: songs about how hard a band goes when they roll into your town.
-This mixture of modernization and old-school sensibilities are what earned Death Angel a GRAMMY nomination this year.
+This mixture of modernisation and old-school sensibilities are what earned Death Angel a GRAMMY nomination this year.

 Celtic Frost – Os Abysmi Vel Daath (2006)